-Benefits in this section are subject to the GENERAL EXCLUSIONS section of this Booklet.
+Benefits in this section are subject to the GENERAL EXCLUSIONS section of this Benefits Booklet.

 Services performed by a Home Health Agency or other Provider in your residence.

-The Services must be provided on a part-time visiting basis according to a course of treatment.
+Services must be provided on a part-time visiting basis according to a course of treatment.
 Covered Services include the following:

 - Intermittent Skilled Nursing Services (by an R.N. or L.P.N.);

 - Medical/social services;

 - Diagnostic Services;

 - Nutritional guidance;

 - Certified Nurse Aide services under the supervision of an R.N. or a therapist qualified with professional nursing services;

-- Therapy Services (not subject to the therapy limits listed under the THERAPY SERVICES section or on the Summary of Benefits and Coverage when provided by a Home Care Agency);
+- Therapy Services (not subject to the therapy limits listed on the Summary of Benefits and Coverage when provided by a Home Care Agency);

 - Medical and Surgical Supplies;

 - Durable Medical Equipment; and

 - Prescription Drugs (only if provided and billed by a Home Health Care Agency).